 What’s more, nearly half (46 percent) of insured adults report difficulty affording their out-of-pocket health care costs, and one in four (27 percent) report difficulty affording their deductible.⁴

-Supplemental health insurance benefits provide the extra support employees need, while helping you expand offerings and control costs at the same time.
+Supplemental health insurance can provide the extra support employees need, while helping employers expand benefit options.
 Offering supplemental health coverage sends a strong message: “I value the time and effort you give to my business, so I have your back if times get tough for you.”
 Workers who have supplemental health insurance through their employer are 33% more likely to report high overall well-being and 25% more likely to want to stay with their current employer.5

-At about the cost of a latte a day per product, we make supplemental health insurance plans affordable enough to offer to employees on a voluntary basis, meaning you can provide employees this vital coverage while also controlling benefits costs.
+At about the cost of a latte a day per product for an average 45 year old with family coverage, we make supplemental health insurance plans modest enough to offer to employees on a voluntary basis if your organization chooses.

-These benefits complement medical insurance by helping to fill expense gaps that health coverage might leave behind, such as copays, deductibles, and coinsurance.
-Plus, the benefits payments can be used to help pay for everyday costs such as rent, groceries, gas, or childcare—helping the insured person reduce or prevent financial stress while they are recovering.
+These benefits complement medical insurance by providing money to help cover expenses such as copays, deductibles, and coinsurance, as well as everyday costs such as rent, groceries, gas, or childcare—helping the insured person reduce or prevent financial stress.

 Supplemental health insurance can provide added financial support in the event an employee needs to use disability benefits.
-For example: An employee may need to go on short-term disability to recover after an extended hospital stay, a heart attack, or after being diagnosed with an illness like cancer – all “payable events” for supplemental health insurance.
+For example: An employee may need to go on short-term disability to recover after an extended hospital stay, a heart attack, or after being diagnosed with an illness like cancer – all “payable events” that different types of supplemental health insurance could cover.
 When a disability claim is filed, Guardian will automatically look for other qualifying coverages, then give the employee all the benefits that apply to their claim in one check.